 Notice:

-Therefore, the judgment on believers, which will determine their rewards, is entirely separate from that of the unsaved.
+Therefore, the judgment of believers, which will determine their rewards, is entirely separate from that of the unsaved.
 It takes place over 1,000 years before their resurrection, and it determines the amount of rewards that a Christian receives, and not whether they go to Heaven or Hell.

-In fact, we are commanded by the Lord to "lay up for yourselves treasures in heaven" (Matthew 6:20, Luke 12:33), because as the Lord Himself said, "where your treasure is, there will your heart be also."
+In fact, believers are commanded by the Lord to "lay up for yourselves treasures in heaven" (Matthew 6:20, Luke 12:33), because as the Lord Himself said, "where your treasure is, there will your heart be also."
 (Matthew 6:21, Luke 12:34).
-Later, the Lord instructs us in Revelation to "buy of me gold tried in the fire, that thou mayest be rich;" (Revelation 3:18) - a command to earn the imperishable rewards that withstand the Judgment Seat of Christ.
+Later, the Lord instructs believers in Revelation to "buy of me gold tried in the fire, that thou mayest be rich;" (Revelation 3:18) - a command to earn the imperishable rewards that withstand the Judgment Seat of Christ.

 1 Corinthians 2:9